GatiAher/lagaan-football-pool-app/README.md

 **Standings Page (private)**

 - See a sortable, filterable, exportable table of users
-- Table initially sorted by rank
+- Table initially sorted by score
 - Current user highlighted
-- Users who have picked for the current week appear have name text in blue
+- Users who have picked for the current week have names in blue text
 - For each user, see:

-  - ROW: Rank, Name, Picked Wins-Losses-Ties, Score
+  - ROW: Score, Name, Picked Wins-Losses-Ties
   - EXPANDABLE DETAIL PANEL: user's selected teams, up to but not including current week

 ![Standings](readme_assets/standings.png?raw=true)

-**All Picks Overview (private)**
+**Regular and Playoff Season Picks Overview (private)**

-- See all users's picks up to but not including current week
+- See all users's picks up to, but not including, current week
+- At end of respective season, first place name is colored in gold text, second place in silver, and third place in silver

 - Auth0 for authentication